-Students who are part of a vampire club called The Fangtastics at Central High School post vampire-related content on the student wall of their's school's official FaceBook page.
+Students who are part of a vampire club called The Fangtastics at Central High School post vampire-related content on the student wall of their's school's official Facebook page.
 When the principal decides not to recognize The Fangtastics as a legitimate school club because she believes it endorses dangerous cult activity, a student posts a critical satire about the decision on the student wall.
-The student administrator of the wall does not remove the satire or student postings about the club.
-The principal makes the students remove the content, claiming that all the students violated school policies by posting content that threatened a safe and efficient learning environment.
-The students claim that their First Amendment rights were violated and sue the principal and the school district in federal court.
+The principal makes the students remove the content, claiming all the students violated school policies by posting content that threatened a safe and efficient learning environment.
+The students claim their First Amendment rights were violated and sue the principal and the school district in federal court.